-Patricia Sullivan is a professor of history at the University of South Carolina and codirects an ongoing series of summer institutes at Harvard's W.E.B.
-Du Bois Institute on "Teaching the History of the Civil Rights Movement."
-Her publications include Lift Every Voice: The NAACP and the Making of the Civil Rights Movement (2009), Freedom Writer: Virginia Foster Durr, Letters from the Civil Rights Years (2003), and Days of Hope: Race and Democracy in the New Deal Era (1996).
-Her current projects include a book tentatively entitled "Robert Kennedy's America in Black and White" and a collection of essays, "What Happened to the Civil Rights Movement?"
+Patricia Sullivan is a professor of history at the University of South Carolina and served as codirector of a series of summer institutes at Harvard's W.E.B.
+Du Bois Institute on "Teaching the History of the Civil Rights Movement" from 1995 to 2017.
+Her publications include Justice Rising: Robert Kennedy's America in Black and White (2021)Lift Every Voice: The NAACP and the Making of the Civil Rights Movement (2009), Freedom Writer: Virginia Foster Durr, Letters from the Civil Rights Years (2003), and Days of Hope: Race and Democracy in the New Deal Era (1996).
+Her current projects include a reconsideration of Civil RIghts, Race, and Politics from the 1930s through the 1960s.